A Bias for Action

 Easy choices, hard life.
 Hard choices, easy life.

 At the end of the day, a Bias for Action involves acting quickly in the face of uncertainty.
 It is ability not to freeze.
-To move forward despite some open questions, without a bulletproof plan, without considering every single possible alternative, without adequate input or advice.
+To move forward despite some open questions, without a bulletproof plan, without considering every single possible alternative, without perfect information or advice.
 To make a habit of taking initiative.
-To fail quickly, and adjust as needed.
+To realize that in the real world, done is often better than perfect.
 To understand the minimum effective dose of risk assessment.
+To fail quickly and adjust as needed.
+To take a leap of faith, if necessary, and then surprise yourself with your ingenuity.

 Most importantly, a Bias for Action enables you to do the hard but necessary things.
 The ones most people avoid.
 The challenging and scary things standing between you and your goals.
 In the words of Tim Ferriss: